CREPIC21/businessRegistry/project_step_by_step.md

 - cleaned up the code, our try/catch block in trades.js and used async/await middleware
   - https://www.acuriousanimal.com/blog/20180315/express-async-middleware
   - created new middleware async.js and imported it to controllers trades.js
-  - cleaned up all try/catch blocks and added asyncHandler to each request - see file in code_changes_history before changes
+  - cleaned up all try/catch blocks and added asyncHandler to each request
   - made a copy of controller trades.js in code_changes_history folder so we can have a new clean code

 - mongoose middleware & slugify